Final flu clinics – updated 05/11/2020

-The Practice has completely changed how we offer the flu vaccine to reduce the risk of transmission.
-The clinic will be held in a marquee and therefore there will be plenty of ventilation.
-There is a lot of space in Marlborough College, which will enable different socially distanced queues.
-We have a lot of people vaccinating patients and therefore anticipate patients shouldn’t have to queue for very long.
-Our buildings in Marlborough and Pewsey do not provide anywhere near enough space or ventilation to provide the flu clinics in the usual way.
+The Practice has completely changed how we offer the ‘flu vaccine to reduce the risk of transmission.
+The clinic will be held in the car park to ensure plenty of ventilation.
+There will be marshals on hand to ensure socially distanced queues.
+We have restricted the number of people invited in each time slot so anticipate queues will be kept to an minimum.
 Your health is our primary concern so we are putting everything in place to reduce the risk of Covid-19 being transmitted during the clinic.
 Please help us and do your bit too – ensure you maintain social distancing and wear your face covering.

 Yes, the vaccine for under 65 years olds is egg free, if you are over 65 you can have this vaccine.
-You will need to inform the clinician that you are allergic to egg.
+However, this will not be available during the clinics, please call the flu line to discuss this.

 If you are concerned or have always had the vaccine and feel you fit into a high risk category and especially if you have been shielding, please contact us via our website (in the “ask the receptionist a question” section) and we will check your records.

-I can’t make the Saturday, will I get sent another invitation?
+I can’t make the date – will I get sent another invitation?

 You should be invited for another date if you can’t attend, however this is subject to stock levels.

-You should be invited for another date if you didn’t attend, however this is subject to stock levels.
+You might be invited for another date if you didn’t attend, however this is subject to stock levels.

 The patient who is shielding will be invited.
 We have had to prioritise based on clinical risk and age.

 We would encourage everyone who can, to come to the clinic.
 For people that can’t come due to their own mobility we would ask if someone else can take you.
-For those very few patients who are truly housebound, we will issue our plans shortly.
+For those very few patients who are truly housebound, we will ask one of our nurses to contact you.
 Normally, if you are housebound you will also be under the care of the Community Team.
 If this is the case, the Community Team will vaccinate you.

 If it rains, will the clinic be cancelled?